Airport Transfers to and from Val-d'Isère

 Currently, you can book & pay for an airport transfer from or to any of these destinations.

 Journey Times & Distances from Airports to Val-d'Isère

 Shared Transfers to and from Val-d'Isère

-When travelling from Val-d'Isère to the airport, the driver will pick you up from your accommodation.
+When traveling from Val-d'Isère to the airport, the driver will pick you up from your accommodation.
 Along the way, the driver might have to make a few stops, to pick up other passengers after you.

 At the airport, your drivers will pick you up at the Arrivals Hall.
 You might have to wait for other passengers to arrive before departing for Val-d'Isère.

 Either way, a shared transfer requires a considerate and respectful attitude from all passengers.

 The transfer company will always notify you of the pick-up time from your accommodation or other agreed pick-up location in the resort.

 You must remember to always be in that place at the appointed time.
 If you are not there, the driver cannot wait for you, as if he does wait, the journeys of other passengers might be compromised.
 The driver cannot risk other passengers to miss their flights because one passenger is late.